 Now solve for X:

 This is the solution concentration in moles per liter.

 Determine Dissolved Amount

 To find the amount of the dissolved substance, multiply by liters of water, then multiply by the molar mass.
-For example, if your substance dissolved in 500 mL of water, .0021 moles per liter times .5 liters equals .00105 moles.
+For example, if your substance dissolved in 500 mL of water, 0.0021 moles per liter × 0.5 liters = 0.00105 moles.
 From the periodic table, the average atomic mass of lead is 207.2 and fluorine is 19.00.
 Since the lead fluoride molecule has 2 atoms of fluorine, multiply its mass by 2 to get 38.00.
 The total molar mass of lead fluoride is then 245.20 grams per mole.
-Since your solution has .0021 moles of dissolved substance, .0021 moles times 245.20 grams per mole gives .515 grams of dissolved lead and fluoride ions.
+Since your solution has 0.0021 moles of dissolved substance, 0.0021 moles × 245.20 grams per mole = 0.515 grams of dissolved lead and fluoride ions.